jamesshore/livestream/README.md

 This Week's Challenge (4 Aug 2020): Nullable Output
 ---------------------

 This week, we’re looking at nullable output.
 In the `src/infrastructure` directory, you'll find a CommandLine class.
 It's a nullable infrastructure wrapper for `stdout`.
-Briefly, this means that, if you use it to write to stdout in your production code, you can use CommandLine.createNull() in your tests to inject a version that is testable.
+If you use CommandLine to write to stdout in your production code, you can use CommandLine.createNull() in your tests to inject a version that is testable.
 For details, see the ["Testing Without Mocks" episode](http://www.jamesshore.com/v2/projects/lunch-and-learn/testing-without-mocks).

 You can see an example of CommandLine being used in `src/countdown.js`.
-When you run the code (see "Running the Code", below), it will write one message per second to stdout.
-At the end, it will write the current time.
+When the code runs, it writes one message per second to stdout.
+At the end, it writes the current time.

 The tests for this code are in `src/_countdown_test.js`.
 CommandLine provides a `getLastStdout()` method that allows the tests to check what has been written to stdout.
-However, it only shows the contents of the last call to `commandLine.writeStdout()`.
+However, `getLastStdout()` only shows the contents of the last call to `commandLine.writeStdout()`.

 Your challenge this week is to improve CommandLine so that you can test multiple calls to `commandLine.writeStdout()`.
 Be sure to do so in a way that doesn't result in a memory leak.

-To demonstrate that you were successful, modify the countdown code so that it *doesn't* wait one second between writing the last message to stdout and writing the current time.
+To demonstrate your changes, modify the countdown code so that it *doesn't* wait one second between writing the last message to stdout and writing the current time.
 This should require you to update the countdown tests to check the results of multiple calls to `commandLine.writeStdout()`.

 Hints: